What is an atheroma?

-An atheroma appears as a five to twenty millimeter large node under the skin.
-There are many terms that have the same meaning.
-The most common terms include infundibular cyst, epidermal cyst, epidermal cyst, epidermal cyst, epithelial cyst, epidermal inclusion cyst, epidermoid cyst, retention cyst, inclusion cyst, epithelial cysts and epidermoid horn cyst.
-In the vernacular the terms groats pouch, semolina pouch, bellows tumor and skin cyst are often used.
-The names sebaceous nodules, sebaceous cyst and sebaceous gland cyst are not entirely correct, since it is not a blocked excretory duct of a sebaceous gland.
+An atheroma appears as a five to twenty millimeter lump under the skin.
+It consists of a capsule filled with sebum and skin and hair cells.
+There are a multitude of synonymous terms.
+The most common names include infundibular cyst, epidermal cyst, epidermal cyst, epidermal cyst, epithelial cyst, epidermal inclusion cyst, epidermoid cysts, retention cyst.
+It is also called inclusion cyst, epithelial cyst, epidermoid horn cyst or true atheroma.
+In common parlance, the terms grützbeutel, Griesbeutel, bellows tumor and skin cyst are often used.
+The names sebaceous nodule, sebaceous cyst and sebaceous gland cyst are not entirely accurate, as it is not a blocked excretory duct of a sebaceous gland (clogged sebaceous gland).
 An atheroma is caused, among other things, by a blockage of the funnel-shaped opening of the hair follicle (infundibulum).
-Epidermal inclusion cysts can occur in any area of the body.
+The hair follicle is a part of the hair that surrounds the hair root.
+Epidermal inclusion cysts can occur all over the body in the area of the hair follicles.
 Atheromas are particularly common on the face, neck, chest and back.
-The intimate area, fingers and cheek mucosa can also be affected.
-The cyst contains malodorous peeled off horn material and fat.
-The cyst content is surrounded by a capsule.
+But they also occur on other parts of the body.
+The intimate area, the fingers and the mucous membrane of the cheeks can also be affected.
+The cyst contains foul-smelling exfoliated horny material and fat.
+The cyst contents are surrounded by a capsule.
 The envelope of an atheroma is structured like the cell layer of the epidermis (epidermal squamous epithelium).
-Therefore the name epidermoid cyst is derived.
-Atheromas can remain unchanged for years or change in size.
+This is where the name epidermoid cyst is derived from.
+Atheromas can remain unchanged or change in size for years.

 Atheromas are the most common benign skin changes.
 85 to 90 percent of all removed cysts are grotto sacs (Murray JC, et al. Benign skin tumors.
 1997. plastic, maxillofacial, and reconstructive surgery.
 Williams & Wilkins).
 Epidermoid cysts typically occur in the third and fourth decade of life.
 The occurrence of prepubescent pouches is very rare.
 Men are affected significantly more often than women (ratio 2:1).